Pj3trek/Pj3trek/README.md

 # Hi there, I'm Piotr Słomka! 👋

 I am a student at **ZSTI Gliwice** specializing in web application design and development.
-I am currently focused on building full-stack applications that are clean, efficient, and ready for production.
+I am currently focused on building full-stack applications that are clean and efficient.

 ---